 Sec.
-126.620. - Counting subcontracting participation of JSEBs.
+126.622.
+Counting subcontracting participation of JSEBs and MBEs.

-- (a) The entire amount of that portion of a construction subcontract that is performed by the JSEBs own forces shall be counted, including the cost of supplies and materials obtained by the JSEBs for the work of the subcontract, and supplies purchased or equipment leased by the JSEBs.
-Supplies and equipment the JSEBs purchases or leases from the prime contractor or its Affiliate shall not count as JSEB participation. - (b) The entire amount of fees or commissions charged by a JSEBs for providing a bona fide service, such as professional, technical, consultant or managerial services, or for providing bonds or insurance specifically required for the performance of a contract shall be counted, provided the fee is reasonable and not excessive as compared with fees customarily charged for similar services. - (c) If a firm ceases to be a certified JSEBs during a contract, the dollar value of work performed under a contract with that firm after it has ceased to be certified shall be counted in the City's internal accounting.
-No contractor shall be penalized in any way as a result of the failure of a project to achieve its Project Specific Goals because of the operation of this Section. - (d) In determining achievement of a Subcontracting Participation Goal, the participation of a JSEB shall not be counted until the amount being counted has been paid to that entity. - (e) Achievement of Project Specific Goal(s) shall be evaluated following the completion of the project.
+- (a) The entire amount of that portion of a construction subcontract that is performed by the JSEBs and MBEs own forces shall be counted, including the cost of supplies and materials obtained by the JSEBs and MBEs for the work of the subcontract, and supplies purchased or equipment leased by the JSEBs and MBEs.
+Supplies and equipment the JSEBs and MBEs purchases or leases from the prime contractor or its Affiliate shall not count as JSEB or MBE participation. - (b) The entire amount of fees or commissions charged by a JSEBs and MBEs for providing a bona fide service, such as professional, technical, consultant or managerial services, or for providing bonds or insurance specifically required for the performance of a contract shall be counted, provided the fee is reasonable and not excessive as compared with fees customarily charged for similar services. - (c) If a firm ceases to be a certified JSEBs and MBEs during a contract, the dollar value of work performed under a contract with that firm after it has ceased to be certified shall not be counted in the City's internal accounting.
+No contractor shall be penalized in any way as a result of the failure of a project to achieve its Project Specific Goals because of the operation of this Section. - (d) In determining achievement of a Subcontracting Participation Goal, the participation of a JSEB or MBE shall not be counted until the amount being counted has been paid to that entity. - (e) Achievement of Project Specific Goal(s) shall be evaluated following the completion of the project.

 Sec.
-126.621. - Acts which may result in expulsion from the JSEB program; fines, and criminal offenses.
+126.623.
+Acts which may result in expulsion from the JSEB Program; fines, and criminal offenses.

-- (a) The following violations of this chapter are unlawful and may be prosecuted in Municipal Court as Class D offenses: - (1) Providing information to the City in connection with an application for or challenge to certification, re-certification or de-certification as JSEBs that the providing party knew or should have known to be false or misleading. - (2) Providing information to the City in connection with submission of a bid, responses to requests for qualifications or proposals, Good Faith Efforts documentation, post-award compliance, or other Program operations that the providing party knew or should have known to be false or misleading. - (3) Falsely attesting to re-certification under this program. - (4) Substituting JSEBs subcontractors without first receiving approval for such substitutions. - (5) Committing any other violations of the provisions of this chapter. - (6) Submitting false documentation for payments. - (b) A bidder, proposer, contractor, or subcontractor is subject to withholding of payments under the contract, termination of the contract for breach, contract penalties, de-certification as a JSEB, or being barred or deemed non-responsive in future City solicitations and contracts for up to two years, if it is found to have: - (1) Provided information in connection with an application for certification or re-certification that it knew or should have known to be false or misleading. - (2) Provided information in connection with the submission of a bid or proposal or documentation of Good Faith Efforts, post-award compliance, or other Program operations that it knew or should have known to be false or misleading. - (3) Failed in bad faith to fulfill the Subcontracting Participation Goal, thereby materially breaching the contract. - (4) Repeatedly failed to comply in good faith with substantive provisions of this chapter.
+- The following violations of this chapter are unlawful and may be prosecuted in Municipal Court as Class D offenses: - Providing information to the City in connection application for or challenge to with an certification, certification or de-certification as JSEBs or MBEs that the providing party knew or should have known to be false misleading. - (2) Providing information to the City in connection with submission of a bid, responses to requests for qualifications proposals, Good Faith Efforts documentation, compliance, or other Program operations that the providing party knew or should have known to be false or misleading. - (3) Falsely attesting to re-certification under this program. - (4)Substituting JSEBs or MBEs subcontractors without first receiving approval for such substitutions. - Committing any other violations of the provisions of this chapter. - (6) Submitting false documentation for payments. - A bidder, proposer, contractor, or subcontractor subject to withholding of payments under the contract, termination of the contract for breach, contract penalties, de-certification as a JSEB, or being barred or deemed non-responsive in future City solicitations and contracts for up to two years, if it is found to have: - (1) Provided information in connection with an application for certification or re-certification that it knew or should have known to be false or misleading. - (2) Provided information in connection with the submission of a bid or proposal or documentation of Good Faith Efforts, post-award compliance, or other Program operations that it knew or should have known to be false or misleading.

+- Failed in bad faith to fulfill the Subcontracting (3) Participation Goal, thereby materially breaching the contract. - Repeatedly failed to comply in good faith with (4)substantive provisions of this chapter.

 Sec.
-126.622. - Annual Budget Appropriation.
+126.624.
+Annual Budget Appropriation.

-The JSEB programs, as provided for in this Chapter, shall be funded at a minimum of \$500,000 or greater excluding staff.
+The JSEB and MBE programs, as provided for in this Chapter, shall be funded at a minimum of \$500,000 or greater excluding staff.